 Fayruz Benyousef, CFRE, Founder + Principal

-Fayruz is a sought-after keynote, presenter and coach.
-Her professional expertise areas include major gift philanthropy, capital campaign strategy and execution, organizational development, vision planning and facilitation, and leadership development.
-Fayruz currently serves on the Board of the Austin Area Research Organization (AARO), the National Domestic Violence Hotline, ConnectHER, and the 4ATX Foundation of Austin FC.
-She previously served as Board President for AFP – Austin, as Chair of the Sustainable Food Center and Con Mi MADRE Boards, and as a board member for the Trinity Episcopal School and Libyan Hearts.
-She was named an Ethics in Business and Community Award Winner by Recognize Good and awarded the Outstanding Fundraising Professional of the Year award by AFP.
+Beyond consultancy, Fayruz actively contributes to a number of organizations, and her dedication to community service is underscored by her current and previous roles as Board Chair for 4ATX Foundation of Austin FC, Board President for AFP – Austin, Chair of the Sustainable Food Center and Con Mi MADRE Boards, Chair of ConnectHER and as a member for the National Domestic Violence Hotline, Trinity Episcopal School, and Libyan Hearts boards.
+Her outstanding contributions were acknowledged when she was named an Ethics in Business and Community Award Winner by Recognize Good and awarded the Outstanding Fundraising Professional of the Year by AFP.

 Dori Flores, CFRE, CFRM, Senior Consultant

 Dori is a seasoned development professional with an impressive 27-year track record of dedicated service, specializing in fundraising and community engagement.
 As a valued member of FBC’s team of Generosity Experts, she brings a wealth of hands-on experience and volunteer management acumen gained through numerous successful development initiatives, spanning annual, endowment, major, and capital campaigns.